zenderovpaulo95/TTG-Tools/README.md

 For correct compilation you have to download zlib.net.dll from here: http://www.componentace.com/download/download.php?editionid=25 and add it in zlib folder.

 Special thanks to:
-- Den Em for accept to upload his source code.
+- Den Em for accepting to upload his source code
-- aluigi for source code of ttarchext;
+- aluigi for the source code of ttarchext
-- Taylor Hornby for C# source code of Blowfish encryption
+- Taylor Hornby for the C# source code of Blowfish encryption
-- gdkchan, Stella/AboodXD for swizzle method of Nintendo Switch
+- gdkchan, Stella/AboodXD for the swizzle method of Nintendo Switch
-- daemon1 and tge for PS4 swizzle algorithm
+- daemon1 and tge for the PS4 swizzle algorithm
-- Josh Tamely for oodle wrapper
+- Josh Tamely for the Oodle wrapper
-- Hajin Jang for Zlib.Wrapper
+- Hajin Jang for the Zlib wrapper
-- Nemiroff thanks for fixing a bug in the Font Editor.
+- Nemiroff for fixing a bug in the Font Editor

 This tool have to make easier translations for games from Telltale and Skunkape games.
 It supports some games (at least I tested only these games):